salieri009/salieri009/README.md

 - Linkedin : https://www.linkedin.com/in/jungwook-van-562827293/

 🌱 Currently learning:
-- Fundamentals of CS science (From Uni
+- Fundamentals of CS science and IT (From University)
 - Utilizations
 - Machine Learning
 - Data Analytics